trickydee/ultramegausb-atari-st-rpikbd/README.md

 This project allows you to use a RP2040 or RP2350 microcontroller (Raspberry Pi Pico or Pico 2) to emulate the HD6301 controller that is used as the intelligent keyboard controller for the Atari ST/STe/TT series of computers.
 This is useful if for example you have a Mega ST that is missing its keyboard.
 The emulator provides the ability to use a USB keyboard, mouse and joysticks with the ST.

-**Latest Version: 7.3.0** - Now with RP2350 (Pico 2) support and fixed Xbox/PS4 controller reconnection!
+**Latest Version: 7.5.0** - Now with Nintendo Switch Pro Controller support!

 This project supports both the Raspberry Pi Pico (RP2040) and Raspberry Pi Pico 2 (RP2350).
 You can select which board to build for using CMake options.
 The firmware should work on any RP2040/RP2350 based board that includes a USB host capable connector and enough I/O for the external connections.